Disaster Impacted Voters

 *If you choose this option, you can update your mailing address by completing this form and returning it to the Napa County Election Division, calling (707) 253-4321, or emailing [email protected].
-This must be done no later than October 27, 2020 in order to receive a ballot by mail for the November 3, 2020 election.
+This must be done no later than 7 days before the next election.

 2. You may choose to register at your new address.

 - This option is for those who do not plan to return to their disaster-impacted property, or who wish to vote in the districts in which they temporarily reside.

 *You can complete a new registration by visiting registertovote.ca.gov.
 This must be done no later than 15 days before the next election in order to receive a replacement ballot by mail.
 Any residential address updates done after the 15 day close of registration will require you to appear in person at any Vote Center located throughout Napa County.

 If your plans are uncertain at this time, you may choose either option.